AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Git_and_GitHub/Pull_Requests/README.md

 **Tips**:

-* To toggle between collapsing and expanding all outdated review comments in a pull request, hold down <kbd>option</kbd> and click **Show oudated** or **Hide outdated**.
+* To toggle between collapsing and expanding all outdated review comments in a pull request, hold down <kbd>option</kbd> and click **Show outdated** or **Hide outdated**.
 For more shortcuts, see "[Keyboard shortcuts](https://docs.github.com/en/get-started/using-github/keyboard-shortcuts)."
 * You can squash commits when merging a pull request to gain a more streamlined view of changes.
 For more information, see "[About pull request merges](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges)."

 <hr>